ianmunge0/restaurant/README.md

 https://ianmunge0.github.io/restaurant/

 # Dapp description
 Order your meals from a restaurant with the Restaurant dapp.
 The owner can add available meals.
-Customers get a 20% discount on their fourth meal
+Customers get a 20% (arbitrary) discount on their fourth meal